Winning the Battle of the Mind: Finding Freedom in Thought

 There is a war happening right now, and it’s not in your relationships, your bank account, or even your workplace.
 The greatest battle you face is in your mind.
 The thoughts you choose to dwell on will eventually shape your emotions, your actions, and even your faith.
 That’s why Scripture is clear: “As a man thinks in his heart, so is he” (Proverbs 23:7).

 The good news is you don’t have to live as a prisoner to destructive thinking.
-God has given you divine weapons His Word, His Spirit, and His presence to help you demolish strongholds and walk in freedom.
+God has given you divine weapons: His Word, His Spirit, and His presence.
+These tools help you demolish strongholds and walk in freedom.
 Winning the battle of the mind doesn’t start with fixing everything around you; it starts with renewing what’s happening within you.

 The process is simple but powerful: